 That’s the thing about traveling to a city like Concord: prices are low and people are friendly because you’re ahead of the curve.

 Honoring New Hampshire’s Space Heroes

-After undergoing massive expansion and renovation the McAuliffe-Shepard Discovery Center opened its doors in early March 2009, and is now four times bigger that its predecessor, with expanded exhibitions and the capacity to educate lots of new visitors.
+After undergoing massive expansion and renovation the McAuliffe-Shepard Discovery Center opened its doors in early March 2009 and is now four times bigger than its predecessor, with expanded exhibitions and the capacity to educate lots of new visitors.

 They have also added a 92-foot Mercury-Redstone rocket at the entrance, just like the ones that carried US astronauts into space.

 Meg O., one of the many friendly staffers at the Discovery Center, says the best part of the expansion is the space — after years of operating in cramped quarters, she treasures the beautiful open two-story concourse, which provides visitors with new exhibits about Earth, Mars, and space beyond, accompanied by a large-scale model of a US space shuttle.

 On the second level, an exhibit called Conservation Quest teaches children about the importance of reducing energy use at home by providing fun activities to explain wattage, provide energy-saving tips, and to demonstrate which home appliances use the most power.